 5. PARTNERSHIPS The organization shall make available, in a timely and accurate manner, information on any partnerships or other joint ventures into which it has entered.

-6. CONFIDENTIALITY The organization shall maintain the confidentiality of personal information on staff, clients and others, unless the individuals waive this right, or disclosure is
+6. CONFIDENTIALITY The organization shall maintain the confidentiality of personal information on staff, clients and others, unless the individuals waive this right, or disclosure is required by law.

 7. COMPARISON The organization shall describe itself in terms of its own merits, not in depreciation of other NGOs.
 Communications regarding another NGO shall not be made with the purpose of creating a self-benefit at the expense of the other.